citygml4j/ade-xjc/README.md

 Building
 --------
-ade-xjc depends on JRE 8 or higher.
+ade-xjc depends on JRE 8.
 The project uses [Apache Ant](http://ant.apache.org/) as build tool.
 To build the program, run the `build.xml` file from the root of the repository with `dist` as target.

     % ant dist